shailesh1729/ecg-codec/docs/codec_b/architecture.md

 $$
 We are now ready for the reconstruction of the ECG signal for each window.
 ### Reconstruction
-The architecture is flexible in terms of choice of the reconstruction algorithm.
+The architecture is flexible in terms of the choice of the reconstruction algorithm.

 $$